 This particular tradition is not ignored by popular culture.
 It made it into the ‘Friends’ episode: ’The one in Vegas’.
-Monica tells Chandler she has to have ‘Something old, something new, something borrowed, something blue before they can get married.
+Monica tells Chandler she has to have ‘Something old and something new, something borrowed and something blue before they can get married.
 So, to fulfil the borrowed part of the rhyme they stole a new blue sweater from a shop and for the old they pressed a used condom into service!

 How about you?
 How did you meet the rigours of this something old and something new rhyme at your wedding?
 If indeed you met them at all.
 Or if you’re planning to tie the knot soon do you plan to?